carbonfact/lea/README.md

 LEA_USERNAME=max
 LEA_WAREHOUSE=bigquery

-# DuckDB
+# DuckDB 🦆
 LEA_DUCKDB_PATH=duckdb.db

-# BigQuery
+# BigQuery 🦏
 LEA_BQ_LOCATION=EU
 LEA_BQ_PROJECT_ID=carbonfact-dwh
 LEA_BQ_SERVICE_ACCOUNT=<a JSON dump of the service account file>
 ```

 These parameters can be provided in an `.env` file, or directly in the shell.
+Each command also has an `--env` flag to provide a path to an `.env` file.

 The `prepare` command has to be run once to create whatever needs creating.
 For instance, when using BigQuery, a dataset has to be created: